Family and Children

 Please note: During the first three months after changing your place of residence or establishing your habitual residence in Germany, you are not entitled to child benefit if you have no domestic income during this time.
 This includes income from your work (non-self-employed or self-employed) or income from commercial operations (§ 2 para.
 1 No. 1 to 4 Income Tax Act).

-- To be entitled to child benefit, you must be entitled to freedom of movement.
+To be entitled to child benefit, you must be entitled to freedom of movement.
 You have the right of freedom of movement if you are doing a job (not self-employed or self-employed) or are a family member of an EU citizen (§ 2 para.
 2 No. 1 or § 2 No. 2-7 Freedom of Movement Act/EU).
 If you are not employed, it is required that you have adequate health insurance coverage and sufficient means of subsistence.
-Otherwise you are not entitled to freedom of movement.
-This also applies to family members who are not gainfully employed.
+You can find out more about residence and freedom of movement rights here.

 Please note: If your right to freedom of movement results exclusively from the purpose of looking for a job (§ 2 para.
 2 No. 1a Freedom of Movement Act/EU), you are not entitled to child benefit.
 This only does not apply if you were already in Germany due to another right of freedom of movement before you started looking for a job, for example because you have already worked before.
 In this case, jobseekers are also entitled to child benefit.